FabienD/gui-for-gcp-emulators/README.md

-# GUI for Google Cloud Plateform Emulators
+# App for Google Cloud Plateform Emulators

 ## Description

-This application provides a basic UI for interacting with [Google Cloud Platform™ Emulators](https://cloud.google.com/sdk/gcloud/reference/beta/emulators).
+This application provides an UI for interacting with [Google Cloud Platform™ Emulators](https://cloud.google.com/sdk/gcloud/reference/beta/emulators).

 This application is **not an official** Google application.

-The application is under development and doesn't cover all emulator product APIs.
+The application is under development and doesn't cover all emulators product APIs.
 I started this project to test Tauri App V2, then thought it would be intersting to provide something more functional.

 As **Open source project**, feel free to participate, contribute, fork, etc. :